huggingface/datasets/docs/source/share_dataset.rst

 	RUN_SLOW=1 pytest tests/test_dataset_common.py::LocalDatasetTest::test_load_dataset_all_configs_<your-dataset-name>

 If all tests pass, your dataset works correctly.
 Awesome!
-You can now follow the last steps of the :ref:`canonical-datasets` or :ref:`community-datasets` sections to share the dataset with the community.
+You can now follow the last steps of the :ref:`canonical-dataset` or :ref:`community-dataset` sections to share the dataset with the community.

 If you experienced problems with the dummy data tests, here are some additional tips: